5P5/micropython/docs/reference/speed_python.rst

 * If ``raise`` is used an argument must be supplied.
 * The background scheduler (see `micropython.schedule`) is not run during execution of native code.
-* On targets with thrteading and the GIL, the GIL is not released during execution of native code.
+* On targets with threading and the GIL, the GIL is not released during execution of native code.

 To mitigate the last two points, long running native functions should call